-The Depositary shall be entitled to receive out of the assets of the Fund an annual fee in respect of the Depositary's oversight duties under the UCITS Regulations not exceeding 0.03% of the Net Asset Value of the Fund, accrued and calculated on each Valuation Point.
+The Depositary shall be entitled to receive out of the assets of the Fund an annual fee in respect of the Depositary's oversight duties under the UCITS Regulations not exceeding 0.0275% of the Net Asset Value of the Fund, accrued and calculated on each Valuation Point, subject to a minimum monthly fee of €1,500.

-The Depositary shall also receive an annual fee in respect of its custody services (to include subcustody fees) based on the gross assets of the Fund held directly with the Depositary as follows:
+The Depositary shall also receive an annual fee in respect of its custody services (to include sub-custody fees) based on the gross assets of the Fund held directly with the Depositary which is set at 0.035% per annum.